 NRT LLC, Eastern Region

 Kate Rossi, a seasoned real estate leader, is the Regional Executive Vice President of Coldwell Banker®/NRT's Eastern region, covering the sales operations of New England, Connecticut, Atlanta, Pittsburgh, the Carolinas, Florida and Texas, an area that boasts nearly 16,000 independent sales associates.
-In January 2017, she was named the 10th most influential woman in real estate on the Swanepoel Power 200 List.
+The 2019 Swanepoel Power 200 recognized Rossi as one of the most powerful leaders in residential real estate, and she also made the list in 2015, 2016, 2017 and 2018.
+HousingWire named Rossi a “Women of Influence” in 2018.

 She was previously Regional Executive Vice President of NRT Southeast from 2010 to 2016, overseeing the strategic initiatives of 200 Coldwell Banker Residential Real Estate, Coldwell Banker Residential Brokerage and Coldwell Banker United, REALTORS® offices, comprising 10,750 independent sales associates throughout the Southeast.
 Rossi has held several senior executive positions at NRT: She was President and Chief Operating Officer of Coldwell Banker Residential Brokerage in Connecticut and Westchester, N.Y.; President of Coldwell Banker Residential Brokerage on Long Island and in Queens; President of Coldwell Banker Residential Brokerage in Colorado, where she led the company to the top market position within four years; and Regional Vice President of Coldwell Banker Real Estate, Inc. in Pittsburgh.